martinkirch/CouchWriter/README.md

 ## Installation

 CouchWriter is a [couchapp](http://github.com/couchapp/couchapp).
-Grab yourself a [CouchDB](http://couchdb.apache.org/) instance and push this app into it !
+Grab yourself a [CouchDB](http://couchdb.apache.org/) instance and push this app into it.

 * * *